SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 | (8+1 parity) 9 bits | -4.19% | +4.14% | +/- 1.5 % | -3.61% | +3.53% | +/- 1.5 % |
 |(9+1 parity) 10 bits | -3.83% | +3.78% | +/- 1.5 % | -3.30% | +3.23% | +/- 1.0 % |

 That table is from the receiver's perspective - notice how baud rate does not appear there: *baud rate only has larger than marginal impact error when it changes baud division calculations*.
-Otherwise, it's all about the number of bits, and the magnitude of the mismatch (and if U2X is in use - it is favorable if you have larger baud rate calculation error, or if you just plain can't achieve that speeed without it.
-You need to work to find something for which U2X mode is favorable on a modern AVR though.
+Otherwise, it's all about the number of bits, and the magnitude of the mismatch (and if U2X is in use - it is favorable if you have larger baud rate calculation error without it, which is often the case on classic AVRs.
 Classic AVRs always used it on Arduino land... because they desperately needed anything that would lower the baud rate calculation error.
+On a modern AVR, however, U2X mode is only favorable if you can't otherwise reach the required speed.

 ### Minimum and Maximum baud rates
-Like Classic AVRs the maximum baud rate is F_CPU / 8, using the `U2X` mode.
+Like Classic AVRs the maximum baud rate is F_CPU / 8, using the `U2X` mode, which is still the case.

 Unlike classic AVRs, the gap between the theoretical maximum and the practical maximum is much smaller thanks to the fractional baud rate generator".
 On the older parts there were "gaps" between adjacent UART clock division values.
 Since the numbers used for standard baud rates don't resemble round numbers, people who needed accurate baud rates would use crystals with bizarre frequencies like 18.42 MHz, so it could be divided down to the match standard baud rates.
 That - unsurprisingly - led to slower, less accurate timekeeping, where it was supported by an Arduino core at all.
 Luckily, the days of UART crystals are over!
 Instead of supplying a whole number, the value passed to the fractional baud rate generator is in 64ths, so as long as it is within the supported range of baud rates, the farthest any two settings are from each other is 1/64, or 1.56%, so the highest baud rate error from the calculation is half that, comfortably within the limits of USART 0.78%.
 This corresponds to baud rates just below the maximum possible for a given system clock, which for typically used clock speeds is far above what would commmonly be used.